To learn more about the Stanford Earth Summer Undergraduate Research (SESUR) Program:

-Click here to view some of the projects from summer 2015.
-The list for 2016 will be posted in January.
+Click here to view a list of projects proposed by faculty in the School of Earth, Energy & Environmental Sciences looking for summer undergraduate researchers.
 Remember, you are NOT limited to only the posted projects.
 We encourage you to reach out directly to faculty if you are interested in their research.

 The School of Earth, Energy & Environmental Sciences will be offering approximately 27 Stanford students stipends of up to $6400 to conduct research over the summer of 2016.
 Funding priority goes to current and prospective students in any of the departments and programs within the School of Earth, Energy & Environmental Sciences who have not yet received departmental funding.
 We are primarily interested in funding freshmen and sophomores, though juniors and seniors in their first research experience will be considered.
 Students who wish to conduct Honors research should apply for a Major Grant directly from Undergraduate Advising and Research.